The class the stars fell on: Careers

 A worse fate befell Major General Henry J. F. Miller, who leaked details of the invasion date at a dinner party in April 1944.
 He was reduced to his permanent rank of lieutenant colonel and sent home.
 Eisenhower wrote a letter to him explaining that, "I know of nothing that causes me more real distress than to be faced with the necessity of sitting as a judge in cases involving military offences by officers of character and good record, particularly when they are old and warm friends."
 Miller retired due to physical disability on 30 November 1944.
 In December 1948 he was promoted to brigadier general on the retired list.
 He died on 7 January 1949.

 Apart from those who became generals, the best known member of the class is Louis A. Merrilat, who played college football with the Army Black Knights alongside Bradley and Eisenhower, and was selected as a first-team All-American in both 1913 and 1914.
-He was wounded in battle while serving in France during World War I, and later played in the National Football League for the Canton Bulldogs in the 1925 NFL season.
+He was wounded in battle while serving in France during World War I. He later played in the National Football League for the Canton Bulldogs in the 1925 NFL season.
 He became a soldier of fortune, training Iran's Persian Guard, working with the Chinese Army in the 1930s, and serving in the French Foreign Legion.
 During World War II, he returned to active duty with the US Army, reaching the rank of colonel.

 The last surviving general of the class was James Van Fleet, who commanded the 4th Infantry Division, 90th Infantry Division and III Corps during World War II, and the U.S. Eighth Army in the Korean War.
 Celebrations for his 100th birthday on 19 March 1992 included a parachute drop by the Army's Golden Knights.
 A West Point Cadet, James Ward, remarked that: "Everything we aspire to be, he's already done.
 He's the epitome of the Long Gray Line."
 Van Fleet died on 23 September 1992, at the age of 100.

 The last surviving member of the class was Edmund De Treville Ellis.
 Commissioned in the cavalry, he later transferred to the Quartermaster Corps, with which he served in the European Theater during World War II and during the 1948 Berlin airlift.
 He retired from the Army as a colonel on 31 March 1950.
 He became the oldest living graduate of West Point in October 1990, and the last surviving member of the class of 1915 on the death of Van Fleet.
 He died at the age of 104 on 22 January 1995.
 Like Van Fleet, he was interred in Arlington National Cemetery.